-4. Walker Creek
+4. Hike to Walker Creek

 If you want a swimming hole experience that is away from the crowds then take the 3km walk along Walker Creek to shared swimming hole number six.
 It was small, but just lovely to have all to ourselves and so refreshing after such a hot walk with two kids.

-Along the walk you’ll see various private camp sites next to the creek with their own private swimming hole.
+Along the walk, you’ll see various private campsites next to the creek with their own private swimming hole.
 Worth considering pitching a tent if you like bush camping.
 Number one was my pick.

-5. Magnetic Termite Mounds
+5. Check Out The Magnetic Termite Mounds

 These termite mounds are incredible.
-Built by thousands of termites with a north-south orientation to control the temperature inside.
+Built by thousands of termites of different species, with a north-south orientation to control the temperature inside.

 You will pass these termite mounds first if you enter the park from Darwin, we saved them for last on the way out.